deanpcmad/encrypted_key_value_store/README.md

 To set the encryption key, set the `EKVS_KEY` environment variable with a random string (I like to use `SecureRandom.base64(50)` to generate one).

-If the `EKVS_KEY` environment variable isn't set then the Rails `Rails.application.secrets.secret_key_base` will be used to encrypt the `value` field.
+If the `EKVS_KEY` environment variable isn't set then the Rails `Rails.application.secrets.secret_key_base` will be used.

 ## Setup